-All participants in Coordinated entry must be informed of how their information collected during the Coordinated entry process would be shared and used and must provide consent before that information is shared.
-Each Regional Committee should establish a community-wide release of information that each participant signs before their information is shared.
+All participants in coordinated entry must be informed of how information collected during the coordinated entry process would be shared and used and must provide consent before that information is shared.

-Participants in Coordinated entry must be allowed to refuse to have their information shared or refuse to disclose certain information.
-Regional Committees cannot deny services to participants if participants refuse to share or disclose information, unless Federal statute requires collection, use, storage, and reporting of a participant's personally identifiable information (PII) as a condition of program participation.
+Participants in coordinated entry must be allowed to refuse to have their information shared or refuse to disclose certain information.
+Regional Committees cannot deny services to participants if participants refuse to share or disclose information, unless federal statute requires collection, use, storage, and reporting of a participant's personally identifiable information (PII) as a condition of program participation.